HaGGi13/ConnyConsole/README.md

     - Collect test run results as `*.trx` file;
     - Collect code coverage in `OpenCover` format, later on used to publish on SonarQube;
         - Done by using [coverlet.msbuild + coverlet.collector][21] (_in test project only_);
-    - Both files, coverage file and test result file, are published as build artifacts;
+    - Both files, the coverage file and test result file, are published as build artifacts;
     - Passed, failed and skipped tests listed as part of run summary, realized with [`GitHubActionsTestLogger`][22] package;

 ## References/documentation:

-Following are some used articles listed.
+The following are some used articles listed.
 - [Parse the Command Line with System.CommandLine][1]
 - [System.CommandLine overview][2]
 - [System.CommandLine on GitHub][3]